jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-for-Elasticsearch-Service-Terms-SLA.md

 **2.8** **Fault Recovery Capability**

-JD Cloud provides 7×24 hours of operation maintenance for the cloud services of the paying users, and provides technical support by means of telephone fault reporting, and has a series of fault emergency response mechanisms such as fault monitoring, automatic alarm, fast positioning, fast recovery, etc.
+JD Cloud & AI provides 7×24 hours of operation maintenance for the cloud services of the paying users, and provides technical support by means of telephone fault reporting, and has a series of fault emergency response mechanisms such as fault monitoring, automatic alarm, fast positioning, fast recovery, etc.

 **2.9** **Service Metering Accuracy**

 JCS for Elasticsearch has an accurate and transparent metering and billing system.
-JD Cloud settles and deducts charges in real time according to the user’s actual usage for JCS for Elasticsearch.
-The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud official website.
+JD Cloud & AI settles and deducts charges in real time according to the user’s actual usage for JCS for Elasticsearch.
+The specific billing standard shall be subject to the effective billing model and price announced on the JD Cloud & AI official website.
 The user's original billing log shall be kept for at least 1 year by default for future reference.

 **2.10** **Service Compensation Terms**

 2.10.1 Compensation Scope:

-In the event of failure of normal use of JCS for Elasticsearch services due to JD Cloud fault, or failure of normal website access due to JD Cloud fault, JD Cloud will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:
+In the event of failure of normal use of JCS for Elasticsearch services due to JD Cloud & AI fault, or failure of normal website access due to JD Cloud & AI fault, JD Cloud & AI will compensate for the unavailable time, excluding the service unavailable time caused by the following reasons:

-(1) Caused by the system maintenance that JD Cloud has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;
+(1) Caused by the system maintenance that JD Cloud & AI has notified the users in advance, including migration, maintenance, upgrade and simulation fault drill;

 (2) Unavailability situations such as packet loss and latency caused by operator fault;